softserveinc-rnd/blog/coral/README.md

 ## Performance measuring

-Raspberry Pi 3+ was selected as platform for Coral and Movidius evaluation.
+Raspberry Pi 3+ was selected as a platform for Coral and Movidius evaluation.
 For chip performance measurement, we used the above mentioned  TensorFlow and TensorFlow Lite implementations of Inception V1, Inception V2, Inception V3, Inception V4, Mobilenet V1 0.25 128, Mobilenet V1 1.0 224, Mobilenet V2 1.0 224 networks.
 Test images were loaded to the stick for classification and measuring of image processing speed.
 20 test images were used for experiment with 50 cycles run for data collection.
 Results are provided in Table 2.

-We also made the second experiment for Coral on dev board to avoid USB2 bias on the device speed (Raspberry Pi 3 B+ has only USB2, when Coral USB stick was designed for USB3).
+We also made the second experiment for Coral on dev board to avoid USB2 bias on the device speed (Raspberry Pi 3 B+ has only USB2 when Coral USB stick was designed for USB3).
 Performance increased in 3-10 times.
 Same networks were executed on Raspberry Pi's CPU for comparison.
 Details are shown in table 1 below, corresponding visualization in Figure 1 and 2.

 *Table 2.
 Results of performance measuring.*